How important? So low-level! I feel precise grasp gives us confidence. There are quite a lot of nuances due to this fundamental difference.

 If there’s a last-minute user (4.59pm – 5pm, let’s call it AA), then it’s always good to accept.
 This last minute user AA doesn’t block others.
 AA is a minimum-hindrance session.

 If PlanK ends with any other session (call it BB), BB surely starts before 4.59pm.
-BB is a bigger hindrance than AA.
+BB is a bigger hindrance than AA is.
 If we replace BB with the last-minute user AA, we would produce a “safer” plan – PlanL.
 PlanL is at least as optimal as PlanK, and can potentially /accommodate/ additional sessions.
 Therefore PlanK without AA isn’t the optimal.
 The optimal plan ought to include the last-minute allocation.

 That’s the key to the optimization.
 The last-to-begin session has minimum hindrance and should always be selected.
 After that selection, eliminate all requests that are now hindered.
 Then among the remaining requests, look for the last-to-begin.

 Exploiting symmetry, you can reverse the algorithm by picking the first-to-end session.